 Askham is a great venue being on the edge of the National Park, with a range of local accommodation options, and good rail connections via Penrith.
 You can also book a bit of floor space at Askham Community Centre for Friday night, if you wish, ready for the early start.

 Registraton will be open at Askham between 8:00 and 10:00pm on Friday and again from 5.00am on Saturday.
 Parking is limited but adequate at Askham Centre , if we all park considerately.
 Please co-operate.
 To arrange car sharing try posting on our NAV4 Adventure facebook page.
 Penrith has a mainline rail station just five miles away.
 Askham Community Centre will be a quiet zone between 11.30pm and 5.00am as people will be sleeping.

 The total number of entries will be restricted in line with our own ethos of responsible event management.
 Entries are now available … so don’t miss out.
 Training / Recce Opportunities Although the course is unmarked, the navigational skills required are not too difficult.
-We are hosting a recce run on Sunday ??th March, which will cover the first and last parts of the route.
+We are hosting a recce run on Sunday 26th March, which will cover the first and last parts of the route.
 This is a great opportunity to run with Joe (Race Director and NAV4 Adventure guru) and ask any questions about the LM42 or other NAV4 activities.
 The cost is just £20 which includes the use of the village hall for parking, toilets and tea or coffee at the start.
-Alternatively, you could enhance your skills by booking yourself onto one of our excellent ‘Mountain Running Skills‘ training days or ‘Mountain Running Essentials‘ weekend on 9-11th October 2015.
+Alternatively, you could enhance your skills by booking yourself onto one of our excellent ‘Mountain Running Skills‘ training days or ‘Mountain Running Essentials‘ weekend on 29th Sept -1st October 2017.